 The fix: If you can do 15 to 20 reps easily, increase that weight.
 You’ll know you’ve hit the right weight for where you are now if you can do eight to 12 reps and could potentially do one or two more but are “feeling it” or fatigued at the end of a set.

-Mistake No. 8: Doing Repetitions Too Quickly
+8. Doing Repetitions Too Quickly

 Moving through strength exercises quickly, especially with heavy weights, can increase your risk for injury.
 Plus, if you move too quickly, you may not be recruiting and engaging the correct muscles or using the full range of motion, which will decrease the gains you’re hoping to make, Rowand explains.